B-S-Arnold/Friendstagram/README.md

 ### Technologies used

+* GitHub (git repository)
+  * planned the website, created blueprints, and kept track of my progress using utilities offered by GitHub
+  * used GitHub to create, push to, and branch on a repository
 * Javascript and React (frontend)
+  * installed dependencies using npm and ran the front end server on localhost
+  * made use of Javascript's ability to create modals, params, use scoping, and error handling
+  * made use of React libary's UseEffect, Redirect, UseState, useDispatch, etc.
+  * created and updated State, and updated pages seamlessly with React
+  * used frontend stores, api fetches, and reducers to send CRUD data to the backend
 * Python and Flask (backend)
+  * created forms and routes for CRUD features in the backend
+  * used pipenv shell to migrate, update, and seed the database
+  * ran the backend server through Flask
+  * created a relational database, with table dependency and cascading delete
 * HTML and CSS (layout and styling)
+  * implemented a vast majority of HTML in JS files
+  * used HTML element wrapping and css positiong to manipulate the size, location, and appearance of HTML elements
+  * used HTML to source images from urls, and JavaScript to check the sources legitimacy
 * Docker and Heroku (deploying and hosting online)
+  * used Docker to send the image of the flask/react app to Heroku
+  * used Heroku container and commands to push the app, and manage the live database
+  * deployed the website on Heroku, allowing remote access to the website

 ## Steps to run this app